What to do with kids at Disney’s Grand Floridian Resort!

 However, if you look closely enough, past the oversized flower arrangements and woven rugs, you will quickly notice that Disney’s Grand Floridian still welcomes families and even young children.

 Yes, the Grand Floridian is the perfect backdrop for dozens of weddings per month.
-In fact, I saw no fewer than 6 different bridal parties in our recent 4 day stay at the Grand Floridian.
+In fact, I saw no fewer than 6 different bridal parties in our most recent short 4-day stay at the Grand Floridian.

 The Grand Floridian is even mature enough for an anniversary getaway without the family or even a girls’ spa retreat without the kids.
 The live piano music in the main foyer adds to the grand elegance of the entire hotel.
 The ambiance is quiet, refined, and, yes, fancy.

 Disney’s Grand Floridian is one of the most exclusive deluxe Disney resorts at Walt Disney World in Orlando.
 It has a refined and elegant theme fit for princes and princesses.

 It’s perfect location with lagoon views and Magic Kingdom views feel fun and indulgent.
 Then add afternoon tea (still unavailable) with Mary Poppins or a lunch in Victoria & Albert’s, and you will definitely feel at home in this lavish Disney resort.

 However, it also boasts extremely easy access to the parks from the monorail.
 The Grand Floridian is one stop from Magic Kingdom park, and one simple transfer to Epcot.